rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 image: /assets/2022/for_digital_dna/urja-bhatt-HcxlQto32mI-unsplash.jpg
 tags: [prediction, forecasting, biology]
 specifics: [dna, data-storage]
-description: "Frame: An brief scan of DNA digital data storage with some forecasting questions mixed in."
 word_count: "yes"
 reading_time: "yes"
 ---

+__Overview__: _I first discuss, very briefly, biological information storage, and then move on to discussing some properties of DNA.
+Next, I look at how much digital data there is on Earth, and how people store this data.
+I illustrate some present and upcoming issues with the current paradigms for data and data storage.
+Finally, I look at DNA digital data storage, introducing properties of DNA that make it a good candidate for storing data._

 __Takeaways__:

-__General Transparency__:
+__Canned Transparency__:

 __Acknowledgements__:

-__Overview__: I first discuss, very briefly, biological information storage, and then move on to discussing some properties of DNA.
-Next, I look at how much digital data there is on Earth, and how people store this data.
-I illustrate some present and upcoming issues with the current paradigms for data and data storage.
-Finally, I look at DNA digital data storage, introducing properties of DNA that make it a good candidate for storing data.

 <!-- Search DNA Digital Data Storage on
 google scholar